PearlBrowser/Obsidian/README.md

-# Quartz - the modern lightweight browser
+# Obsidian - the modern lightweight browser
-Quartz is a modern lightweight browser, it is available for Windows, macOS and Android support are coming soon.
+Obsidian is a modern lightweight browser, it is available for macOS as of now.
+Windows and Android support are coming soon.

 ## Ready to experience the modern internet, and lightweight browsing?
 Download now!